 The Health Care Apprenticeship Consortium was created to make the benefits of skilled apprenticeship training available for all employers in Washington.
-We know that apprenticeship is a solution to staffing shortages and a pipeline to skilled and engaged talent.
+We know that apprenticeship is a solution to staffing shortages and a pathway to skilled and engaged talent.

 One of the questions we are frequently asked by employers is about the return on investment (ROI) for apprenticeship.
 Apprenticeship does require an investment up front, but the return of effective and reliable employees is well worth it.
-Through apprenticeship, employers gain a pipeline of skilled workers, lower turnover for apprentices and mentors, skills matching your needs and culture, increased loyalty, and higher productivity.
+Through apprenticeship, employers gain a pathway of skilled workers, lower turnover for apprentices and mentors, skills matching your needs and culture, increased loyalty, and higher productivity.

 We spoke with Ryan Davis, Executive Director of the Seattle Jobs Initiative (SJI), about healthcare apprenticeship, the benefits for employers, and calculating the return on investment.
 In the full video of the interview, Ryan introduces the Seattle Jobs Initiative and then talks about their research around healthcare apprenticeship.
 We’ve broken the interview down into three sections, discussed below (with links to the videos).
 Additionally, below you’ll see some images from Seattle Jobs Initiative’s presentation about their research on ROI for Medical Assistant Apprenticeship.

 When we talked about the benefits of apprenticeship for employers, Ryan shared that when his team looked at the data, a couple of benefits really stood out: retention of apprentices and that mentors found huge value as well.
 “We can really attach some ROI to that … retention and churn are key drivers of financial performance,” he added.
 In addition, apprenticeship allows employers to recruit a much more diverse workforce (which is important but harder to quantify financially).